savon-noir/python-libnmap/README.rst

 The lib currently offers the following modules:

-- process: enables you to launch nmap scans
+- **process**: enables you to launch nmap scans
-- parse: enables you to parse nmap reports or scan results (only XML so far) from a file, a string,...
+- **parse**: enables you to parse nmap reports or scan results (only XML so far) from a file, a string,...
-- report: enables you to manipulate a parsed scan result and de/serialize scan results in a json format
+- **report**: enables you to manipulate a parsed scan result and de/serialize scan results in a json format
-- diff: enables you to see what changed between two scans
+- **diff**: enables you to see what changed between two scans
-- common: contains basic nmap objects like NmapHost and NmapService.
+- **common**: contains basic nmap objects like NmapHost and NmapService.
 It is to note that each object can be "diff()ed" with another similar object.
-- plugins: enables you to support datastores for your scan results directly in the "NmapReport" object from report module:
+- **plugins**: enables you to support datastores for your scan results directly in the "NmapReport" object from report module:

  - mongodb: only plugin implemented so far, ultra basic, for POC purpose only
  - sqlalchemy: on-going
  - csv: todo (easy to implement)
  - elastic search: todo

 Documentation
 -------------